Why Smart Diets Work Without Feeling Deprived

 Smart diet strategies

-Base meals on high‑fiber starchy carbohydrates and eat at least five portions of fruits and vegetables daily.
-Include oily fish twice a week for omega‑3s, replace solid fats with liquid oils (olive, canola), and limit saturated fat and added sugars.
-Mindful practices like tasting before salting help build lasting habits.
+Base meals on high-fiber starchy carbohydrates like whole grains and potatoes with skins.
+Incorporate at least five servings of fruits and vegetables daily, and include fish twice a week—especially oily varieties for omega-3s.
+Replace solid fats with liquid oils and limit processed snacks.
+Practice mindful eating by tasting food before salting and making simple ingredient swaps.

 How to lose weight without diet just exercise